-Workers’ compensation laws are in place specifically to protect workers who are injured on the job.
-South Carolina has laws designed to provide injured workers with medical benefits and money while they heal from their injuries or illness.
-In most instances, injured workers are also entitled to a final money award, and frequently they are entitled to ongoing medical benefits in the future.
+Workers’ compensation laws are in place specifically to protect workers who have been injured on the job.
+South Carolina has laws designed to provide injured workers with medical benefits and funds while healing from their injuries or illness.
+In most instances, as an injured worker, you are also entitled to a final money award and often to ongoing medical benefits in the future.

-The workers’ compensation system in South Carolina has several features that set it apart from personal injury cases or other civil cases.
-For example, there are limitations on what can be recovered depending on what, or how many, body parts are injured.
-Also, unlike in a personal injury case, workers compensation pays 100% of all related medical bills upfront, such that there is no cost to the claimant for their related medical needs, both now and in the future.
-There are many other unique features about workers compensation in South Carolina, which can make navigating through a workers compensation case seem all the more challenging.
+South Carolina’s workers’ compensation system has several features that set it apart from personal injury cases or other civil cases.
+For example, limitations exist on what can be recovered depending on what, or how many, body parts are injured.
+Also, unlike in a personal injury case, workers’ compensation pays 100% of all related medical bills upfront, so you have no cost as the claimant for your medical needs, both now and in the future.
+Many other unique features distinguish workers’ compensation in South Carolina, which can make navigating through the system even more challenging.

 - Burn injuries